Low Valuations Miss The Cash Planet Fitness's Franchise Model Could Return Through Dividends

 Refinancing Environment

-When looking at other franchising peers, such as Dunkin' Brands (NASDAQ:DNKN), Yum (NYSE:YUM), Papa John's (NASDAQ:PZZA), Wendy's (NYSE:WEN), and McDonald's (NYSE:MCD), it is apparent that the market should not, and does not often care about debt levels for companies with consistent high margin revenues from franchising operations.
+When looking at other franchising peers, such as Dunkin' Brands (NASDAQ:DNKN), Yum!
+Brands (NYSE:YUM), Papa John's (NASDAQ:PZZA), Wendy's (NYSE:WEN), and McDonald's (NYSE:MCD), it is apparent that the market should not, and does not often care about debt levels for companies with consistent high margin revenues from franchising operations.
 These firms all have similar debt profiles to PLNT, in terms of adjusted cash flows and adjusted assets.
 Interestingly, unlike PLNT, they also all have consistent dividends, with yields ranging from 1.0-2.5%.

-These firms have little issue carrying debt balances and returning capital to shareholders, rather than paying down debt, because of the market’s confidence in their ability to continuously refinance any potential headwalls, and their ability to rapidly reduce leverage if needed in any given year.
+These firms have a little issue carrying debt balances and returning capital to shareholders, rather than paying down debt, because of the market’s confidence in their ability to continuously refinance any potential headwalls, and their ability to rapidly reduce leverage if needed in any given year.
 In particular, each of the aforementioned peers has issued debt or refinanced in the last several years, and given the current economic environment, should be able to continue doing so over the next several years.

 The above chart highlights graphically the willingness of banks to lend to large and middle-market borrowers.
 This is based on the Federal Reserve’s Senior Loan Officer Opinion Survey, which focuses on whether banks are tightening or easing their lending standards.